 The backlight of the LG 34GP950G-B is completely flicker-free, which is great as it can help reduce eye strain.

 The LG 34GP950G has outstanding low input lag, resulting in a very responsive gaming experience.
-Enabling the variable refresh rate feature increases input lag a bit, especially at 60Hz, but it's still low enough for most gamers.

 The LG 34GP950G-B has an amazing amount of screen space to work with.
 The pixel density is pretty high, and the ultrawide format delivers a more immersive gaming experience.